 Step 3: Import the file

 Professor B now has the course package, he or she will have to import it.
 He or she should first request a course in MyACU to be able to have a place to import into.
 For instructions on requesting a course, check here.
+Because you will import another course, when requesting a course, just request a blank course.
+Do not choose template or course copy when you do this in MyACU.

 Then follow these substeps: